-- Working with the Board and the development team to create, implement, and lead a strategic and tactical plan for expanding and diversifying contributed revenue from all potential sources;
+- Working with the President & CEO and the development team to create, implement, and lead a strategic and tactical plan for expanding and diversifying contributed revenue from all potential sources;

-- Inspiring, motivating, and leading staff efforts to realize the organization's ambitions; ensuring clear communication and accountability within the organization, across departments, and to the Board.
+- Fostering staff cohesion while inspiring, motivating, and leading staff's efforts to realize the institution's ambitions; ensuring collaboration and open communication within the department and with other colleagues.

 IDEAL EXPERIENCE AND CHARACTERISTICS

 Proven Fundraising Ability.
-A strong track record of bold and effective fundraising from the Garden's current donor base demographics, a history of developing new donor bases, and proven ability to operate in the unique New York City philanthropic world, or in another major market.
+A strong track record of bold and effective fundraising from the Garden's current donor base demographics, a history of developing new donor bases, and proven ability to operate in the New York City philanthropic world, or in another major market.
 An understanding of the full range of funding tools, including earned income from exhibitions and programming, foundation support, special events, and patrons' programs, and how they can be leveraged.

 Strong Leadership Experience.
 Demonstrated success in leading a large and sophisticated development operation in a complex and multifaceted cultural, educational, and/or scientific nonprofit organization.
 Can build, motivate, retain, and lead an enthusiastic team of people, who collaborate to achieve results.
 Inspires people to perform at a high level.
 Creates an exciting environment that draws star performers motivated to collaborate rather than compete.
-Ability to achieve consensus amongst competing needs.
-A firm decision maker, who engages with diplomacy and tact.
+Ability to achieve consensus amongst competing priorities.
+A firm and inclusive decision maker, who engages with diplomacy and tact.

 Visionary Skill.
-Demonstrated success in formulating and implementing a visionary, inspirational, entrepreneurial strategy for an institution that draws admiration for its innovative and forward-looking programming.
-Strong understanding of the institution, as a base for building a strategy for where it can be taken.
+Demonstrated success in formulating and implementing a development plan for a visionary, inspirational, entrepreneurial institution that draws admiration for its innovative and forward-looking programming.
+Experience working with a strong and visionary leader as a partner and team player.

 Personal Qualities.
 Integrity, decisiveness, empathy, emotional intelligence, cultural agility, a quick study and learner.
-Personal experience in at least one of the pillars of the Garden (horticulture, science, education) providing a base to engage with all.
+Personal experience in at least one of the pillars of the Garden (horticulture, science, education) providing a base to engage with all would be ideal.

-Please send applications or nominations to Sarah James and Becky Klein at NYBG@PhillipsOppenheim.com.
+Please send applications or nominations to G. Angela Henry and Becky Klein at

 The New York Botanical Garden is committed to an inclusive, diverse, equitable, and accessible work environment, and further recognizes that diversity in our workforce fosters excellence in our mission of advocating for the plants of the world.